Women in CBT

 INTERVIEW WITH ANNE MARIE ALBANO

 Katy Grazebrook, President of the EABCT in conversation with Anne Marie Albano (PhD).
-Anxiety awareness expert, Anne Marie Albano is leading pioneer in clinical child and adolescent psychology.
+Anxiety awareness expert, Anne Marie Albano is a leading pioneer in clinical child and adolescent psychology.

 Christine Padesky, PhD

-Christine Padesky is a co-founder of the Centre for Cognitive Therapy in Huntington Beach, California and co-developer of Strengths-Based CBT.
+Christine Padesky is a co-founder of the Centre for Cognitive Therapy in Huntington Beach, California and a co-developer of Strengths-Based CBT.
 She is a recipient of the Aaron T. Beck Award for significant and enduring contributions to the field of cognitive therapy from the Academy of Cognitive Therapy, the Distinguished Contribution to Psychology Award from the California

-Psychological Association, and the British Association for Behavioural and Cognitive Psychotherapies
+Psychological Association and the British Association for Behavioural and Cognitive Psychotherapies (BABCP) Award for Most Influential International CBT Therapists.

 Interview partner:Irina Lazarova